 Is This Really That Important?

-True, making employees happy has always been something good companies are concerned about, but the truly great companies are realizing that it's just as important to actively care about an employee's overall well-being.
-Even something as simple as allowing a little more freedom from the corporate dress code is becoming increasingly common in the workplace, which means that many employees will start viewing it less as a privilege and more as a right.
-Working to stay ahead of changing corporate culture can be difficult, but the results — such as first pick of top candidates, a good impression of the company's culture on incoming workers, and even improving morale for current employees — are definitely worthwhile.
+More companies are beginning to realize that it's important to actively care about their employee's overall mental health and well-being.
+The simple act of providing employees with the freedom to choose their clothing while at work is becoming increasingly common in the workplace and has led to many employees viewing this as a right rather than a privilege.
+Working to stay ahead of changing corporate culture can be difficult, but the impact on the company's corporate culture on incoming workers, and even improving the morale for your current employees — is definitely worthwhile.